Engineering flux-controlled flat bands and topological states in a Stagome lattice: Introduction

 The manuscript is arranged as follows: In Sec.~\ref{sec:model}, we introduce the Hamiltonian and show our results in the case of zero flux in Sec.~\ref{sec:FB-without-flux}.
 Then, in Sec.~\ref{sec:FB-with-flux}, we show that one can make other bands become completely flat in a systematic way by tuning the magnetic flux.
 In all cases, we construct the CLS and compute the flux dependent density of states (DOS).
-This is followed by Sec.~\ref{sec:topo-properties}, where we present the topological properties of the model by calculating the Berry curvature and the Chern numbers ~\cite{Wen-PRL-2011,Das-Sarma-PRL-2011,Neupert-PRL-2011,Pal-PRB-2018} in the presence of the magnetic flux.
+This is followed by Sec.~\ref{sec:topo-properties}, where we present the topological properties of the model by calculating the Berry curvature and the Chern numbers~\cite{Wen-PRL-2011,Das-Sarma-PRL-2011,Neupert-PRL-2011,Pal-PRB-2018} in the presence of the magnetic flux.
+Then, in Sec.~\ref{sec:disorder}, we address the impact of the disorder on the features observed in the clean system.
 Finally, we make our conclusion in Sec.~\ref{sec:conclu}.